julius-gun/agriquery/RAG/README.md

 *Embedding retrieval also performs poorly on table-based questions in English, but better then Hybrid.*

 ![Success Heatmap Keyword (English, Unanswerable Questions)](visualization/plots/dataset_success_heatmap_model_vs_chunk_overlap_lang_english_algo_keyword_dataset_unanswerable_questions.png)
-*Keyword retrieval yields the worst results when attempting to identify unanswerable questions in English.*
+*Keyword retrieval yields the worst results when attempting to identify unanswerable questions in English.
+But the high success rate shows that the questions in the dataset are very close to the manual source text.*

 ![Success Heatmap Keyword (English, Table Questions)](visualization/plots/dataset_success_heatmap_model_vs_chunk_overlap_lang_english_algo_keyword_dataset_table_questions.png)
 *Keyword retrieval performs the worst among the algorithms for table-based questions in English.*